kubeedge/kubeedge/docs/proposals/keadm-scope.md

 # Motivation

-Many users shared their feedback that kubeEdge installation is too complicated and it may prevent people from trying kubeEdge.
+Many users shared their feedback that kubeEdge installation is too complicated, and it may prevent people from trying kubeEdge.
 There should a simplified way to have **Getting Started with KubeEdge**, so that user can concentrate more on using it instantly, rather than getting entangled in the installation steps.

 # Proposal

 KubeEdge shall have simple commands and steps to bring up both cloud and edge components.
 The user experience in **Getting Started with KubeEdge** will be seamless.
-Hence proposing the following commands for KubeEdge installation process.
+Hence, proposing the following commands for KubeEdge installation process.

 ## Inscope